anoma/nspec/docs/arch/system/types/commitment.juvix.md

 ## Purpose

-Commitments are used to prove the existence of a value without revealing the value itself.
-In the context of the resource machine, they are used to prove the existence of resources.
-Precisely, commitments are meant to be stored in the state of the resource machine in a [[CommitmentTree|commitment tree]] to be queried by the resource machine.
+Commitments prove the existence of a value without revealing it.
+In the resource machine, they prove the existence of resources.
+Commitments are stored in the resource machine's state within a [[CommitmentTree|commitment tree]] for querying.

 ## `Commitment`